-For the pilot study, an asset class model for electrical motors was built.
+For this case study, an asset class model for electrical motors was built.
 The model development included building the governance layer or decision layer.
-The basis of the asset class model rests firmly on the RCM methodology.
-This means the asset model is built up from functions, functional failures, failure modes and includes applicable maintenance tasks.
+The asset model contains functions, functional failures, failure modes and includes applicable maintenance tasks.

 The decision layer produces a specific asset by answering questions such as:

 “What grease application is required by the motor bearings?”

 The application of each decision answer to the model increases its specificity until it converges on the actual asset under consideration.
 The electrical motor model forming the basis of the case study represents the first link in the evolutionary chain.
 The asset class model was built to cover all variations operated by the dry bulk carrier.
 The inclusion of contextual elements such as environmental and operational parameters are also heavily skewed to what is relevant to them.
 RCMD is an evolutionary process and the intent is to expand and improve the model over time.